For LGBT Youth

 The Gay, Lesbian & Straight Education Network (GLSEN) can also help you with setting one up.
 In addition, GLSEN has lots of resources for educators who want to do something about LGBT issues in their schools.
 Go to: http://glsen.org.

-The Financial Aid Resources for LGBTQ Students: http://www.learnhowtobecome.org/college/financial-aid-for-lgbtq//.
+The College Guide and Financial Aid Resources for LGBTQ Students: http://www.learnhowtobecome.org/college/financial-aid-for-lgbtq//.

 Being Bullied in School?